ludoghr/getRatioByViewport/README.md

 # Get Ratio By Viewport SCSS
-If you need to find an element's height depending on the viewport width.
+If you need to find an element's height based on the viewport width.
 No javascript needed.

 The usage:
 In a full responsive website you have to find the height of an element.